mdeweerd/zha-toolkit/README.md

 service: zha_toolkit.bind_ieee
 data:
   ieee: entity.my_thermostat_entity
+  # Optional, when not set or 0, bind to the coordinator.
   command_data: 00:12:4b:00:22:08:ed:1a
   # Optional, if you want to bind a cluster not internally selected.
   cluster: 0x0006